wayeast/djangochallenge/README.md

 This project depends upon the virtualenv package (`python-virtualenv` on Ubuntu).

-Unpack tarball and `cd djangochallenge`.
+Clone repo and `cd djangochallenge`.

 Build
 ===============